Due Date: March 1, 2016

 The Rotary Foundation aims to promote international understanding and help improve quality of life through funding fellowships that fund education and service in countries outside of the U.S. Global Grants Scholarships fund a year of study or research abroad (applicants must work toward a graduate degree) in one of Rotary’s six areas of focus (see below).

 The Foundation offers several different scholarships, however our local area Rotary Clubs, through which Claremont Colleges students usually apply, sponsor only the Global Grants Scholarships.
-The one-year award may be used in any country where Rotary Clubs are located, and provides $30,000 for tuition, fees, travel, living expenses, and service project expenses.
-Study must be in a field related to the fellow's long-term academic and professional plans and must take place at an educational institution in a location near a Rotary Club, which acts as a local sponsor.
-Candidates must specify two or three different institutions at which they can pursue their desired studies.
-Most Global Grants Scholars do not complete a degree while abroad.
-Some stay for another year to complete a degree if they find other means of support, but completing a degree is not a necessary part of the program.
+The award may be used in any country where Rotary Clubs are located (other than the U.S.) and provides $30,000 for tuition, fees, travel, and living expenses.
+Study must be in a field related to the fellow's long-term academic and professional plans.
+Candidates must specify the institution at which they plan to pursue their desired studies and gain acceptance to that institution by the final round of competition (in April).

-As part of their fellowship application, applicants must propose a service project in a country outside of the U.S. that has to do with one of the Rotary's six areas of focus: peace and conflict prevention/resolution, disease prevention and treatment, water and sanitation, maternal and child health, basic education and literacy, economic and community development.
-This project needs to be feasibly completed within 1 year and must be set up in a way to continue to benefit the community on a long-term basis.
+As part of their fellowship application, applicants must explain how their graduate program and career align with one of the Rotary's six areas of focus: peace and conflict prevention/resolution, disease prevention and treatment, water and sanitation, maternal and child health, basic education and literacy, economic and community development.

 Applicants must be U.S. citizens or permanent residents.
 Students apply during their senior year, or as alumni.
 There are no age limits for application.
 Children and grandchildren of Rotarians are not eligible to apply.